datacite/homepage/source/feemodel.html.md

 The total membership and service fees in this example are 7.000€, calculated as follows:

-* Membership Fees: 2.000€
+* Membership Fee: 2.000€
      * Annual Membership Fee: 2.000€
 * Service Fees: 5.000€
      * In this example, the calculated Service Fees exceeded the applicable fee cap of 5.000€ (5 x 1.000€), so the fee cap is applied.

 <br>